-There are four main components of the Global Pharmacovigilance Professional Certification
+There are three main components of the Global Pharmacovigilance Professional Certification

 The candidate's general and specific knowledge is evaluated via an online, AI proctored multiple-choice test.
 The content is derived from reference documents, pharmacovigilance regulations and legally binding documents as per their latest versions.